Overview of the NRC Dialogue

 - A more diverse workforce and culture, emphasizing health and safety and the preservation of the environment.

-Through its process of renewal, the NRC is looking forward to seizing these new opportunities to refine its role in connecting the various components of the Canadian innovation system and help propel Canada into a position of global leadership in innovation.
+Through its continuing process of renewal, the NRC is seizing these new opportunities to refine its role in connecting the various components of the Canadian innovation system and to help propel Canada into a position of global leadership in innovation.

 Summary and timing of actions

 The following list provides an approximate timeline for implementation.

 Actions to be implemented by end of FY2018:

 - Allocate $20M over 3 years to purchase high-powered computing and secure data storage solutions and expedite the acquisition of specialized scientific equipment

 - Renew the NRC IT to make it easier for employees to work effectively and efficiently